Thirty Years' War: Peace of Westphalia

-The final Peace of Westphalia consisted of three separate agreements.
+In its final form, the Peace of Westphalia consisted of three separate agreements.
 These were the Peace of Münster between Spain and the Dutch Republic, the Treaty of Osnabrück between the Empire and Sweden, and the Treaty of Münster between the Empire and France.
-Preliminary discussions began in 1642, with a total of 109 delegations attending talks at one time or other, split between Münster and Osnabrück.
+Split between Münster and Osnabrück, talks began in 1642, with a total of 109 delegations attending at one time or other.
 After the Swedes rejected Christian of Denmark as mediator, the negotiators finally agreed on Papal Legate Fabio Chigi, and Venetian envoy Alvise Contarini.

 The first to be signed on 30 January 1648, the Peace of Münster forms part of the Westphalia settlement since the Dutch Republic was still considered imperial territory.
 It confirmed Dutch independence from Spain, although the Republic was not officially acknowledged as being outside the Empire until 1728.
 The Dutch also gained a monopoly over trade conducted through the Scheldt estuary, ensuring the commercial ascendancy of Amsterdam.
 Antwerp, capital of the Spanish Netherlands and previously the most important port in northern Europe, would not recover economically until the late 19th century.

-The terms of the separate treaties with France and Sweden had first to be agreed by Ferdinand and the imperial estates.
+The terms of the separate treaties with France and Sweden had first to be agreed by Ferdinand and the Imperial Estates.
 It has been argued they were a "major turning point in German and European...legal history", because they went beyond normal peace settlements and effected major constitutional and religious changes to the Empire itself.
-These negotiations were complex, with states like Saxony and Bavaria having very different views on desired outcomes, while Ferdinand continued to hope for an improvement in his military position.
-With Swedish troops on the verge of taking Prague, he finally signed the Peace on 24 October.
+Negotiations were complex and slow, with states like Saxony and Bavaria having very different views on desired outcomes.
+Ferdinand delayed signing, hoping for an improvement in his military position, but with Swedish troops on the verge of taking Prague, he finally did so on 24 October.

-Key elements of the Peace were provisions confirming the autonomy of states within the Empire, including Ferdinand's acceptance of the supremacy of the Imperial Diet, and those seeking to prevent future religious conflict.
+Key elements of the Peace were provisions confirming the autonomy of states within the Empire, Ferdinand's acceptance of the supremacy of the Imperial Diet, and those seeking to prevent future religious conflict.
 Article 5 reconfirmed the Augsburg settlement, established 1624 as the basis, or "Normaljahr", for determining the dominant religion of a state and guaranteed freedom of worship for religious minorities.
 Article 7 recognised Calvinism as a Reformed faith and removed the ius reformandi, the requirement that if a ruler changed his religion, his subjects had to follow suit.
 These terms did not apply to the hereditary lands of the Habsburg monarchy, such as Lower and Upper Austria.